yashsriram/yashsriram.github.io/README.md

 # What is this?
-This set of documents are my thoughts on various things in my life
+This repository is a collection of my thoughts on various things in my life